Where Does Lightning Hit in India & its impact on human lives

 “If one compares the average highest frequency of lightning occurrence spatially, with the highest number of casualties, they do not match.
-Hence, it is to be analysed why lightning is more devastating in some less frequency regions such as Maharashtra but less devastating in regions where frequency is higher”
+Hence, it is to be analysed why lightning is more devastating in some fewer frequency regions such as Maharashtra but less devastating in regions where the frequency is higher”

 Lightning Protection & Awareness are Extremely Important

 Lightning is clearly a very dangerous phenomenon that endangers the lives of thousands of Indians every year.
 Even the CROPC report states that “(e)ssence of 100% safety from Lightning is possible only on the installation of standard Lightning protection device … Results have been very evident as Odisha had zero lightning casualty during Cyclone Fani and Jharkhand had a lightning accident free Shrawani Mela, consecutively 6 years since 2014.”